 Our Mission Stand Down Together Huntsville assists Veterans so that they can once again be self-sustaining and better connected to the community.
 Our Intent Our ultimate intent and goal is to give veterans in need the tools to rejoin their community as productive, responsible citizens.
 Our true success comes when a veteran in need moves on to a renewed life within the community.

 Our Goal To host world-class, low-key and purpose-driven one to three-day events to provide outreach, information, and a variety of social services for this area's homeless veterans.

 Volunteer Whether you are a church organization, a local business, or an individual citizen of our great community, we would be honored to have you join us in this noble effort.

-Operation Stand Down will require a great deal of support from our community.
+Stand Down Together Huntsville will require a great deal of support from our community.
 If your organization would like to participate in this worthy cause, please contact us.
-We need volunteers, men’s clothing, food, and money assistance (tax deductible).
+We need volunteers, men’s clothing, esp. new or slightly used men's pants, and money assistance (tax deductible).

-Also, if you would like to be part of the Operation Stand Down Team contact us.
+Also, if you would like to be part of Stand Down Together Huntsville, Inc., contact us.